Whatsapp Icon

 Detection:

-My father was 63 years old and diagnosed with urinary bladder cancer.
-He initially showed symptoms such as painful urination, but he took it lightly and regarded it as a prostate problem.
-However, he started bleeding after a week and realized that there was a bigger problem.
-The urologist suggested a uroscopy and biopsy, where we learned he had stage 1 cancer.
+My father was 63 years old when he was diagnosed with urinary bladder cancer.
+Initially, he showed symptoms such as painful urination, but he took it lightly and regarded it as a prostate problem.
+However, after experiencing bleeding for a week, he realized that there was a more significant issue.
+The urologist suggested a uroscopy and biopsy, revealing that he had stage 1 cancer.

 It was restricted to the lining of the urinary bladder and had not spread to the muscles.
 Thus, there was a high chance of survival.
 Further, the doctors suggested that a procedure to remove the bladder would lead to a higher survival rate.
-So, the ureter would be connected to the intestine, which is how his body would function smoothly.
+So, the ureter would be connected to the intestine, ensuring smooth bodily function.

-Initially, we were sceptical regarding it.
-However, the doctor suggested we meet a patient just getting discharged.
-He was only 25 years old and had had a bladder removal.
-Seeing him accept his stomatal opening so gracefully inspired my father.
+Initially, we were skeptical about it.
+However, the doctor suggested we meet a patient who was just getting discharged.
+He was only 25 years old and had undergone a bladder removal.
+Seeing him accept his stoma opening so gracefully inspired my father.

 Additionally, we contacted other past patients to ask them questions regarding their recovery and how they were functioning.
 Speaking to an individual as young as 19 years old instilled renewed confidence in us.
 The operation went well; every seven to fifteen days, we had to change my father's bag.